ilia-kats/spatialmuon/h5smu_specification.md

 contains one group per resolution.
 Each resolution group contains one group per image, containing:

 - **data sets**
-    - `scale`: float, scale factor of this image to align it with the measurement coordinates
+    - `scale`: float, scale factor of this image to align it with the measurement coordinates.
+Optional, if missing scale is assumed to be 1
-    - `px_width`: width of one pixel in the same units that the coordinates are in
+    - `px_width`: width of one pixel in the same units that the coordinates are in.
+Optional, if missing assumed to be one.
+Both `px_width` and `px_height` must either be missing or present.
-    - `px_height`: height of one pixel in the same units that the coordinates are in
+    - `px_height`: height of one pixel in the same units that the coordinates are in.
+Optional, if missing assumed to be 1.
     - `rotation`: 2D/3D rotaion matrix to align measurement coordinates with the image.
+Optional, if missing assumed to be the identity matrix.
     - `translation`: 2 or 3-element translation vector to align measurement coordinates with the image.
+Optional, if missing assumed to be 0.
     - `channel_names`: vector of strings identifying the channels.
 Optional for single-channel or 3-channel images.
 3-channel images with missing channel names will be assumed to be RGB.
     - `image`: the actual image.